maverick126/Deploy-SQS/README.md

-# My Azure Test Sandbox
+# SQS Trigger Manual Deploy
 ### How it works

 This is a work around to manually trigger the SQS deployment.
 It requires the Github action run ID